Cray-HPE/cray-site-init/hugo/content/shcds/using_shcds.md

 - `hmn_connections.json`: maps which switch ports on the Leaf switches are cabled to what the River node BMCs, PDUs, or other hardware
 - `ncn_metadata.csv`: maps the MACs of the Management NCNs to their xnames and is used to initialize the management cluster
-- `switch_metdata.csv`: maps the switch xname, brand, type, and model for the management switches in the system
+- `switch_metadata.csv`: maps the switch xname, brand, type, and model for the management switches in the system
 - (optional) `application_node_config.yaml`: offers additional control of the application node identification in SLS
 - (optional) `cabinets.yaml`: a mapping file is necessary for systems with non-sequential cabinet ID numbers